And When Did You Last See Your Father?: Critical reception

 The film received generally favourable reviews.
-Rotten Tomatoes reported 72% of critics gave the film positive reviews, based on 101 reviews, while Metacritic reported the film had an average score of 61 out of 100, based on 25 reviews.
+Rotten Tomatoes reported 72% of critics gave the film positive reviews, based on 101 reviews, with the website's critics consensus reading, "Sensitive to a fault, Tucker's adaptation of the Morrison novel is nonetheless solidly scripted and well-acted; guard your heartstrings."
+Metacritic reported the film had an average score of 61 out of 100, based on 25 reviews, indicating "generally positive reviews".

 Peter Bradshaw of The Guardian rated the film four out of five stars, calling it "an intelligent and heartfelt film" and one that "deserves to be seen."

 Philip French of The Observer said the film "touches movingly, enlighteningly on universal matters we can all identify with, and it does so without ever getting maudlin or sentimental."

 Damon Smith of the Manchester Evening News called the film "a bittersweet and, at times, moving account of the strained family ties which define each and every one of us."

 Manohla Dargis of The New York Times called the film "A gentle tale gently told" and "grown-up, civilized fare" and added, "If that sounds like a compliment, it is, even though the whole thing might have been improved with a bit of messiness, a little vulgarity to leaven its tastefulness and tact.
 This isn't a groundbreaking work; just a smartly played story, enlivened by drama and spiked with passion, the very thing that thinking audiences pine for, especially during the summer spectacle season when theaters are clogged with sticky kids' stuff and television reruns."